Azure/Industrial-IoT/docs/opc-publisher/definitions.md

 ### ConnectionOptions
 Options that can be applied to a connection

-*Type* : enum (None, UseReverseConnect, NoComplexTypeSystem, NoSubscriptionTransfer)
+*Type* : enum (None, UseReverseConnect, NoComplexTypeSystem, NoSubscriptionTransfer, DumpDiagnostics)

 <a name="contentfilterelementmodel"></a>